laurafontanesi/psych-routines/README.md

 trial_routine = Routine(window=mywin, frames_per_second=frames_per_second, escape_key=escape_key)
 ```

 It can then be called to time and record responses from different events in the same trial.
-For example, if the first event is a fixation cross, and the second is a choice between the two options.
+For example, when the first event is a fixation cross, and the second is a choice between the two options:

 ```python
 # first event